willp-bl/notifications-java-client/CONTRIBUTING.md

 export NOTIFY_API_URL=https://api.notify.works
 ```

-Use the following command to run the integration tests:
+To run the integration tests:

 ```shell
 make integration-test
 ```

 NOTE: you'll get a build failure `[ERROR] Failed to execute goal org.apache.maven.plugins:maven-gpg-plugin:1.5:sign (sign-artifacts) on project notifications-java-client: Exit code: 2 -> [Help 1]
 ` however, you should see if the integration tests passed in the log message before the error.

 ## Update version

 Increment the version in the `src/main/resources/application.properties` and `pom.xml` files.

 ## Deploying

-Concourse will release and publish the java client to maven central
+Concourse will release and publish the java client to maven central.